Audio equalization: History

-In 1966, Burgess Macneal and George Massenburg began work on a new recording console.
-Macneal and Massenburg, who was still a teenager, conceptualized an idea for a sweep-tunable EQ that would avoid inductors and switches.
-Soon after, Bob Meushaw, a friend of Massenburg, built a three-band, frequency adjustable, fixed-Q equalizer.
-When asked who invented the parametric equalizer, Massenburg stated “four people could possibly lay claim to the modern concept: Bob Meushaw, Burgess Macneal, Daniel Flickinger, and myself… Our (Bob’s, Burgess’ and my) sweep-tunable EQ was borne, more or less, out of an idea that Burgess and I had around 1966 or 1967 for an EQ… three controls adjusting, independently, the parameters for each of three bands for a recording console… I wrote and delivered the AES paper on Parametrics at the Los Angeles show in 1972… It’s the first mention of `Parametric’ associated with sweep-tunable EQ.”
+In 1966, Burgess Macneal and George Massenburg envisioned a tunable EQ for a new recording console.
+Bob Meushaw, a friend of Massenburg, built the equalizer.
+According to Massenburg, "Four people could possibly lay claim to the modern concept: Bob Meushaw, Burgess Macneal, Daniel Flickinger, and myself… Our (Bob’s, Burgess’ and my) sweep-tunable EQ was borne, more or less, out of an idea that Burgess and I had around 1966 or 1967 for an EQ... three controls adjusting, independently, the parameters for each of three bands for a recording console...
+I wrote and delivered the AES paper on Parametrics at the Los Angeles show in 1972...
+It's the first mention of 'Parametric' associated with sweep-tunable EQ."

 Daniel N. Flickinger introduced the first parametric equalizer in early 1971.
-His design leveraged the high performance op-amp of his own design, the 535 series (USPTO #3727896) to achieve filtering circuits that were before impossible.
-Flickinger's patent (USPTO #3752928) from early in 1971 showed the circuit topology that would come to dominate audio equalization until the present day, as well as the theoretical underpinnings of the elegant circuit.
-Instead of slide potentiometers working on individual bands of frequency, or rotary switches, Flickinger's circuit allowed completely arbitrary selection of frequency and cut/boost level in three overlapping bands over the entire audio spectrum.
-Six knobs on his early EQ's would control these sweepable filters.
+His design leveraged a high-performance op-amp of his own design, the 535 series to achieve filtering circuits that were before impossible.
+Flickinger's patent from early in 1971 showed the circuit topology that would come to dominate audio equalization until the present day, as well as the theoretical underpinnings of the elegant circuit.
+Instead of slide potentiometers working on individual bands of frequency, or rotary switches, Flickinger's circuit allowed arbitrary selection of frequency and cut or boost level in three overlapping bands over the entire audio spectrum.
+Six knobs on his early EQs would control these sweepable filters.
 Up to six switches were incorporated to select shelving on the high and low bands, and bypassing for any unused band for the purest signal path.
-His original model boasts specifications that are seldom met today.

-Other similar designs appeared soon thereafter from George Massenburg (in 1972) and Burgess McNeal from ITI corp.
-In May 1972 Massenburg introduced the term parametric equalization in a paper presented at the 42nd convention of the Audio Engineering Society.
-Most channel equalization on mixing consoles made from 1971 to the present day rely upon the designs of Flickinger, Massenburg and McNeal in either semi or fully parametric topology.
+Similar designs appeared soon thereafter from George Massenburg (in 1972) and Burgess McNeal from ITI corp.
+In May 1972 Massenburg used the term parametric equalization in a paper presented at the 42nd convention of the Audio Engineering Society.
+Most channel equalization on mixing consoles made from 1971 to the present day rely upon the designs of Flickinger, Massenburg and McNeal in either semi or fully-parametric topology.
 In the late 1990s and in the 2000s, parametric equalizers became increasingly available as digital signal processing (DSP) equipment, usually in the form of plug-ins for various digital audio workstations.
-Standalone outboard gear versions of DSP parametric equalizers were also quickly introduced after the software versions and are typically called Digital Parametric Equalizers.
+Standalone outboard gear versions of DSP parametric equalizers were also quickly introduced after the software versions.